-- Personal Time must be taken in one hour increments.
-Teachers are highly encouraged to take Personal Time in 4 or 8 hour increments. - Written requests must be given to the building administrator or RCS President at least two days prior to the date requested for the Personal Time.
-This can be waived in case of emergency. - Taking Personal Time the day before or after a school vacation is discouraged. - Teachers are discouraged from taking Personal Time between May 1 and the end of the school year and will only be approved under unique circumstances. - Approval of Personal Time will be conditional on finding a substitute when a substitute is required.
+- Teachers must take Personal Time in 4- or 8-hour increments.
+Non-teacher employees must take Personal Time in one-hour increments. - Written requests must be given to the building administrator or RCS President at least two days prior to the date requested for the Personal Time.
+This can be waived in case of emergency. - Taking Personal Time, the day before or after a school vacation is discouraged. - Teachers are discouraged from taking Personal Time between May 1 and the end of the school year and will only be approved under unique circumstances. - Approval of Personal Time will be conditional on finding a substitute when a substitute is required.
 Building administrators may limit the number of teachers who take Personal Time on the same day. - Once all Personal Time has been exhausted, additional time off may be taken with the approval of the building administrators in consultation with the RCS President.
 If granted, additional time off will be unpaid.
 Hourly Employees will not be paid for time not worked.